Sources of Design Inspiration for Web & Graphic Designers

-This form of design inspiration is found further afield, outside of what you (and more importantly the rest of the field) would typically look at.
+This form of design inspiration is found further afield, outside of what you (and more importantly, the rest of the industry) would typically look at.

 It will take far more lateral thinking.

-On the other hand, if you do find inspiration here it is bound to be far more leftfield than anything you’ll likely find in areas of direct inspiration and there is, therefore, a greater likelihood that it will be original.
+Nonetheless, if you do find inspiration here, it is bound to be far more leftfield than anything you’ll likely find in areas of direct inspiration.
+You will thus have a greater likelihood of creating something completely original.

-In other words, you might have to work harder but it could very well be worth it if you are really trying to shake things up.
+Sure, you might have to work harder.
+But the end result could very well be worth the effort – especially if you’re looking to shake things up.

 Sources of Direct Inspiration

-UI Parade: In websites and apps it is all about the details.
-That is why you’ve got to check out UI Parade, where they find those little details that both beautiful and create a great user experience.
-The site focuses on particulars where you might have gotten a touch lazy – like progress bars, search boxes, and pagination, and by doing so hopefully, give you new insights and new inspiration.
+UI Parade: In websites and apps, it’s all about the details.
+That’s why you’ve got to check out UI Parade, where they find those little details that are both beautiful and create a great user experience.
+The site focuses on particulars where you might have gotten a touch lazy – like progress bars, search boxes, and pagination, and by doing so, hopefully, it gives you new insights and new inspiration.
 Not only are the elements beautiful in and of themselves, but the site takes the extra step of explaining why they work, which – as you may remember – is what is the difference between the inspirational and the derivative.

 Design Taxi: Forbes Magazine said that this is one of the “Top Five Sites for Keeping up with Creativity and Design.”
-And even though they are not all about design, they are still big enough that they can say something like that and it means something.
+And even though they are not all about design, they are still big enough to say something like that, and it means something.
 Besides, it is just a great website.

-Abduzeedo: To give you an idea of the quality of the site, the founder now works as a senior designer at Google.
-And though his loss is obviously sorely felt, they still manage to produce at least 80 articles every month to inspire you, including stuff about design, tutorials, free wallpaper, and other resources.
+Abduzeedo: To give you an idea of the site’s quality, the founder now works as a senior designer at Google.
+And though his loss is sorely felt, they still manage to produce at least 80 articles every month to inspire you, including stuff about design, tutorials, free wallpaper, and other resources.